How to become an electrician now. There is a demand for Electricians in South Africa. The demand for skilled electricians is higher than the supply.

 - To become a qualified artisan you have to pass a trade test at a national trade test centre that is accredited by the Quality Council for Trades and Occupations (QCTO).

 - All national trade test centres are quality assured and recommended for accreditation by the NAMB.

-New occupational qualifications will soon be registered under the QCTO.
+Check for new occupational qualifications registered by the QCTO.
 New entrance requirements will be specified in each of the qualifications.

-According to the new Draft Trade Test Regulations (March 2013) the minimum entry requirements are:
+According to the Draft Trade Test Regulations (March 2013) electrician minimum entry requirements are: